Omarrichi/Studium/BuS Notes/Tutorial 01.md

 4th loop: 8 processes created, total = 16
 5th loop: 16 processes created, total = 32

+ - In total, there are 32 processes, with 31 of them being newly created.
+- If the loop keeps going, we would quickly saturate the number of processes in the operating system, which is usually called a fork bomb, and it can crash the system.

 ### Task 2.2 Thread global variable increment